corentinway/shortest-way/README.md

 } );
 ```

-But if you want to keep the relation between node, you can do has follow to keep <code>node.id</code> in the place
+But if you want to keep the relation between nodes, you can do has follow to keep <code>node.id</code> in the place
 of <code>next</code> and <code>prev</code>.

 ```javascript